Skip to content

 A team prompts an AI assistant: "Design the authentication architecture for our IoT fleet management system."
 The AI produces a detailed JWT + OAuth2 setup with refresh token rotation.
 The team treats it as a novel architecture tailored to their system.

 In practice, the AI retrieved a well-documented web authentication pattern.
-It has no knowledge of the system's actual constraints: devices with no persistent storage, intermittent connectivity, and hardware security modules that invalidate tokens on power loss.
+It does not know the system's actual constraints: devices with no persistent storage, intermittent connectivity, and hardware security modules that invalidate tokens on power loss.
 The output is internally consistent and confidently presented, but wrong for the problem.

 Avoiding the fallacy — AI as pattern retriever, human as architect: